Nelo Vingada

-Eduardo Manuel "Nelo" Martinho Bragança de Vingada (born 30 March 1953) is a Portuguese football manager.
+Eduardo Manuel "Nelo" Martinho Bragança de Vingada (born 30 March 1953) is a Portuguese football manager and former footballer.

 Managerial career

 Early years

 Vingada was born in Serpa.
 His first steps as a professional football manager were in Belenenses, and then in Académica de Coimbra in the 1982–83 season, when he was assistant manager for Mário Wilson at Académica.
 Sintrense and Vilafranquense were his following teams as a manager.

 In the 1986–87 season, Vingada was appointed as an assistant manager for Portugal U-20 along with Carlos Queiroz.
 He was the assistant manager for the Portugal national squad in the World Youth Championships of 1989 in Riyadh and 1991 in Lisbon with Carlos Queiroz as head manager, both won by Portugal.

 Portugal U-20

 Vingada was appointed as a head manager for Portugal U-20 and his team participated in 1995 World Youth Championship.
 In this tournament, Portugal U-20 ended in the third place.

 The Portugal Olympic football team under his management participated in the 1996 Atlanta Summer Olympics and after a win over Tunisia (2–0) and 1–1 draws against Argentina and the United States, they ended in second place in Group A with the same points and goal difference as the first-placed Argentinians (but with lesser goals scored).
 Then in the quarter-finals, a win over France (2–1) after extra-time assured them a place in the semi-finals.
 Once again they played against Argentina, but this time the South Americans won 2–0.
 For the bronze medal match, they faced Brazil.
 Portugal was heavily defeated by 5–0.